cl0udsw1tch/ember/README.md

-# Ember Project
+# Ember 🔥

 ## Overview

-The Ember project is a C++ library focused on providing essential data structures for use in graph-related algorithms and other utilities.
+Ember is a C++ library focused on providing essential data structures for use in graph-related algorithms and other utilities.
 This library includes data structures like binary trees, search trees, graphs, and more.
 The project can be built as either a shared (`emberD`) or static (`emberS`) library.

 ## Requirements